-Noncomposite Dead Load: $M{DC1} = -15,426 \text{ kip-ft}$ Composite Dead Load: $M{DC2} = -1,923 \text{ kip-ft}$ Future Wearing Surface Dead Load: $M{DW} = -2,550 \text{ kip-ft}$ Live Load (incl.
-IM and CF): $M{LL+IM} = -8,127 \text{ kip-ft}$ not exceed one-fifth of the span of the bridge (Article C6.11.1.1).
-Therefore, major-axis bending stress is assumed to be uniform across the flange because shear lag need not be considered.
-Also, the longitudinal warping stress due to cross sectional distortion does not need to be considered at the strength limit state, in accordance with Article 6.11.1.1.
+Noncomposite Dead Load: M {DC1} = -15,426 kip-ft Composite Dead Load: M {DC2} =-1,923 kip-ft Future Wearing Surface Dead Load: M{DW} =-2,550 kip-ft Live Load (incl.
+IM and CF): $M{LL+IM} \\$ =-8,127 kip-ft

+Compute the factored flange flexural stresses at Section G2-2 for the Strength I load combination, without consideration of flange lateral bending.
+For loads applied to the composite section, cracked section properties are used to compute the major-axis bending stresses at the strength limit state in accordance with Article 4.5.2.2.
+Shear lag need not be considered since the box flange (bottom flange) does not exceed one-fifth of the span of the bridge (Article C6.11.1.1).
+Therefore, the major-axis bending stress is assumed to be uniform across the flange because shear lag need not be considered.
+Also, the longitudinal warping stress due to cross-section distortion does not need to be considered at the strength limit state, in accordance with Article 6.11.1.1.
 As discussed previously, the η factor is taken equal to 1.0 in this example.
 Therefore:

-Compute the factored flange flexural stresses at Section G2-2 for the Strength I limit state, without consideration of flange lateral bending.
-For loads applied to the composite section, cracked section properties are used to compute the major-axis bending stresses in accordance with Article 4.5.2.2.
-Shear lag need not be considered since the box flange (bottom flange) does